CristianBudala/LazyWGET-Bash-Script/README.md

 During normal script operation, we begin by checking the current depth level and extracting the next level of HTML files.
 To download the files, we used the 'wget' command in non-recursive mode, using the 'quiet' argument (no output to stdout) and the file output argument.
 To extract links, we used the 'grep' command piped through 'awk' to retrieve only the URLs.

-The depth level is initialized to 0 via the 'init_level' function and incremented within the 'main' function.
+The depth level is initialized to 0 via the 'init' function and incremented within the 'main' function.

 === RO ===
 1. Structura fișierelor